I AM A PARAGRAPH

 Through the IFCM working committee, she created, developed and even personally financed a great number of choral projects, festivals, and conferences all over the World, such as the Shanghai Cooperation Organization (SCO) Countries Youth Choir and 2019 IFCM World Choral Expo in Portugal.

-Board Member (ECA-EC)
+Board Member (European Choral Association)

 Board Member (JMI)

-Operations manager of IFCM, ex-officio Board Member
+Secretary General of IFCM, ex-officio Board Member

 Iva Radulovic studied in Belgrade, Serbia at the Faculty of Music Art, graduating in musicology and completing a master degree in 2013.
 From 2007-2018 she was a member and Secretary of the Academic choir “Collegium Musicum” with whom she organised and produced many concerts, tours and performances in Serbia and in Europe (Austria, Croatia, Italy, France, Spain, Germany, Turkey, Cyprus, Greece, Bulgaria, Poland…) USA, Mexico and Ecuador.